agonkoca/Cities-Management-System/README.md

 4. Navigation: Use the intuitive interface to browse through cities and retrieve desired information effortlessly.

+Technologies Used:
+1. Java: Programming language for the backend logic.
+2. JSON: Data storage format for city information.
+3. Lombok: Used for reducing boilerplate code and increasing productivity.
+4. Maven: Dependency management tool for managing project dependencies.
+5. Jackson: JSON parsing library for efficient handling of JSON data.

 Disclaimer:

 The data provided by the Cities Management System is sourced from publicly available information and may not always be up-to-date.
 Users are encouraged to verify the information from official sources before making decisions based on it.